mr-bt/manager.README/README.md

 * "Perpetual optimism is a force multiplier."
 * "The commander in the field is always right and the rear echelon is wrong, unless proved otherwise." (lead from the trenches)

+**Command & control or authoritative leadership style** is not advisable!
+Only when a team is in *survival mode* and for a short period of time I’ll not challenge your decision and question if your judgement is sound.
+I also appreciate a heads-up when you feel is needed.

 ## Delivery
 TODO